MagdKamaldev/MagdKamaldev/README.md

 ### Skills

+Strong experience in developing mobile applications using Flutter

-Proficient in Flutter and Dart programming language
+Proficient in Dart programming language

-Experience with Firebase for back-end and real-time database
+Familiarity with state management libraries like Provider, Bloc

-Familiar with RESTful APIs and integrating them with Flutter
+Experience with RESTful APIs, Firebase, and third-party libraries integration

-Experience in creating custom UI and animations
+Good understanding of Material Design and Flutter widget ecosystem

-Knowledge of Git and version control
+Knowledge of code versioning tools such as Git